uoy-research/CODAF/README.md

 2. **Reconfiguration**:

 3. **Graphical User Interface (GUI)**: In this file, we describe the GUI component of our project.
 It demonstrates relevant mission parameters.

+# 1-Battery Simulation
+The **Simulink-Battery.zip** folder containis the simulink files for the battery simulation. **Simscape** is required to run the simulation.